-- Residents are divided regarding improvements upon the Municipal Tract, especially those improvements that would be visible from De Zavala Road. - Ensure wildfire safety for homes adjacent to the Municipal Tract. - Protect nearby neighborhoods from storm water runoff. - Any improvements should be based upon amenities desired by both current residents and those amenities that may be necessary to attract future residents to the City. - Financial impact of any improvements
+- Residents are divided regarding changes to the Municipal Tract, especially those changes that would be visible from De Zavala Road. - ➤ Ensure wildfire safety for homes adjacent to the Municipal Tract. - Protect nearby neighborhoods from storm water runoff. - Any improvements should be based upon amenities desired by both current residents and those amenities that may be necessary to attract future residents to the City. - Financial impact of any improvements

-- City Council makes a decision regarding any future improvements to the Municipal Tract. - Develop options for any City Council approved improvements. - Ensure that a buffer of trees and vegetation remain for those areas that border the Municipal Tract. - Continue to monitor need for improvements relating to wildfire safety and storm water runoff.
+- City Council makes a decision regarding any changes to the Municipal Tract. - Develop options for any City Council approved changes. - Ensure that a buffer of trees and vegetation remain for those areas that border the Municipal Tract. - Continue to monitor need for changes relating to wildfire safety and storm water runoff.